e2b-dev/e2b-cookbook/examples/anthropic-managed-agents/python/INTERNALS.md

 It redirects worker output to `/opt/anthropic-managed-agents/worker.log` and writes the background process id to `/opt/anthropic-managed-agents/worker.pid`.

+`worker_process_is_running(sandbox)`

+Checks the worker pid file inside the sandbox and uses `kill -0` to determine whether the process is still alive.

+`ensure_worker_process(sandbox, settings, worker_max_idle_seconds, log_level)`

+Uploads the runtime and starts the worker only when no live worker process is found.

 `start_worker_sandbox(settings, template_name, timeout_seconds, worker_max_idle_seconds, log_level, sandbox_id)`

 Creates a new E2B sandbox from the requested template, or reconnects to `--sandbox-id`.
 Then it uploads and starts the worker.
 It prints the worker sandbox ID for later cleanup.
 When `ANTHROPIC_API_KEY` is configured, it also updates Anthropic environment metadata:
 `e2b_worker_sandbox_id=<sandbox id>`.

+`ensure_worker_sandbox(settings, template_name, timeout_seconds, worker_max_idle_seconds, log_level, sandbox_id)`

+Reconnects to a stored worker sandbox id when possible.
+If the stored id is stale, it creates a fresh worker sandbox and updates Anthropic environment metadata.

 `start_webhook_server_sandbox(settings, template_name, timeout_seconds, worker_max_idle_seconds, log_level, port, sandbox_id)`